storybookjs/react-native/docs/src/pages/testing/react-ui-testing/index.md

 -   When we click the submit button, it should give us the username and password.
 -   When we click the "Forgotten Account" link, it should redirect to a new page.

 We have few ways to do this type of testing with React.
-The simple way is to use [Enzyme](https://github.com/airbnb/enzyme).
+One way is to use [Enzyme](https://github.com/airbnb/enzyme).

 ### 3. CSS/Style Testing